LCA-ActivityBrowser/activity-browser/README.md

 ## Highlights

-- **Fast LCA calculations** for multiple functional units and impact categories using [Brightway2](https://brightway.dev) under the hood
+- **Fast LCA calculations** for multiple reference flows and impact categories using [Brightway2](https://brightway.dev) under the hood
 - The AB can be used as a **productivity tool for brightway**: you can model in brightway (python) and see the results in the AB or the other way around - whatever is most convenient for you
 - **Advanced LCA modeling:**
     - parametrization